gtrevorrow/OCI-CLI-Tools/QUICKSTART.md

 3. RFC 8693 Token Exchange (access token -> OCI UPST)
 4. Optional background refresh loop (disabled by default: interval=0)

+Note on installation: prerequisites differ by option.
+Option 1 uses your system Python and requires installing dependencies with pip.
+Option 2 installs dependencies inside a virtualenv you create.
+Option 3 runs an installer that creates its own virtualenv and installs dependencies automatically.
+See Install for details.

 ## Install

 Prerequisites: